-- a) In response to serious breaches of the school's Whole School Behaviour Policy; and - b) If allowing the pupil to remain in school would seriously harm the education or welfare of the pupil or others in the school disciplinary offences following a wide range of other strategies which have been tried without success.
-It is an acknowledgement by the school that it has exhausted all available strategies for dealing with the pupil and will normally be used as a last resort.
+- a) In response to serious breaches of the school's behaviour expectations; and - b) If allowing the pupil to remain in school would seriously harm the education or welfare of the pupil or others in the school

 A decision to exclude a pupil permanently is a serious one and will only be taken where the basic facts have been clearly established on the balance of probabilities and taking into account all the circumstances, the evidence available and the need to balance the interests of the pupil against those of the whole school community.
-It will usually be the final step in a process for dealing with
+It will usually be the final step in a process for dealing with disciplinary offences following a wide range of other strategies which have been tried without success.
+It is an acknowledgement by the school that it has exhausted all available strategies for dealing with the pupil and will normally be used as a last resort.